Michael Croley

 — Michael Schaub, NPR

 Michael Croley is the author of Any Other Place: Stories, winner of the James Still Award from the Fellowship of Southern Writers.
-His reporting, essays, and stories have appeared in a wide variety of magazines and periodicals, including Esquire, The New York Times, Bloomberg Businessweek, The Golfer’s Journal, Golf Digest, The Paris Review, and elsewhere.
+His reporting, essays, and stories have appeared in a wide variety of magazines and periodicals, including Esquire, Virginia Quarterly Review, The New York Times, Bloomberg Businessweek, The Golfer’s Journal, Golf Digest, The Paris Review, Switchyard and elsewhere.
 He teaches creative writing at Denison University.

 “A story collection of immense power.
 Croley masterfully gathers disparate worlds through his sympathy and generous grasp.”